 Cookies are small pieces of data that remain on your browser once you have visited a website.
 It is important as an affiliate to maximize cookies so you can get the most commission possible.
-This includes asking users to opt in to cookies and agreeing with your merchant to allow for a 30- or 60-day cookie.
-This means that if anyone clicks on an affiliate product through your website and converts within 30 or 60 days, you still receive the commission – perfect for those who abandon shopping carts but then come back weeks later.
+This includes asking users to opt-in to cookies and agreeing with your merchant to allow for a 30- or 60-day cookie.
+This means that if anyone clicks on an affiliate product through your website and converts within 30 or 60 days, you still receive the commission – perfect for those who abandon their shopping carts, but then come back weeks later to complete the purchase.

 First click or last click?